Ethical-X/11888.py/README.md

 - Privacy regulations
 - Local regulations regarding personal data

-This tool collects only information that is publicly accessible through the target service.
+This tool collects only information that is publicly accessible through the target service and was a personal project for python practice.